dy5topian/dystopian-blog/src/content/posts/HTB-chall/pwn/you_know_0xDiablos/You_know_0xDiablos.md

 ╰─○ /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -l 200 -q 33674132
 [*] Exact match at offset 188
 ```
-nice so the offset is 188, therefore to solve this we need to input 188 character followed by 4 other characters that in hex that when converted to hex construct the hex address of the flag function and we need to input them in little indian format .
+nice so the offset is 188, therefore to solve this we need to input 188 character followed by 4 other characters that in hex construct the address of the flag function and we need to input them in little indian format .

 here's a small python code to place all togother: